Skip to article frontmatterSkip to article content

 SCHEME FOR ADVECTION OF SUSPENDED SEDIMENTS : 14

-/ CONTINUITY CORRECTION : YES / use when SCHEME is 4 or 14 for deep water
+/ CORRECTION ON CONVECTION VELOCITY : YES / use when SCHEME is 4 or 14 for deep water

 Read more about the definition of numerical parameters in section 2.1.5 in the Gaia manual.